meatwallace/alpine-zeit-now/CONTRIBUTING.md

 To install Docker, please see their official [installation instructions](https://docs.docker.com/install/).

-## :memo: What do I need to know before submitting?
+## :bookmark_tabs: What do I need to know before submitting?

 This project follows a strict
 [commit message structure](https://github.com/meatwallace/alpine-zeit-now/commits/master),